Music torture in the war on terror: Use

 Most interrogators chose to use heavy metal, country, and rap music, as the lyrics were often culturally offensive to detainees.
 These songs were also often used by American soldiers to prepare themselves for dangerous missions.
-Other music used included songs from AC/DC, Marilyn Manson, Rage Against the Machine, Britney Spears, the Bee Gees, Barney & Friends, and Sesame Street.
-Music was used to make detainees believe that resistance was futile and to further cooperation with interrogators.
-CIA spokesperson George Little said music was played at levels far below that of a live concert and was never used as punishment, only for security.
+Other music used included songs by AC/DC, Marilyn Manson, Rage Against the Machine, the Bee Gees, and Britney Spears, as well as songs from Barney & Friends and Sesame Street.
+Music was used to make detainees believe that resistance was futile and for further cooperation with interrogators.
+CIA spokesperson George Little said music was played at levels far below that of a live rock concert and was never used as punishment, only for security.
 Pentagon spokesman John Kirby said that music was used "both in a positive way and as a disincentive" but denied that it had been used to torture.

-In Camp Nama in Baghdad, interrogators used a "black room" outfitted with four speakers, and detainees were forced into stress positions while the speakers made noise.
+In Camp Nama in Baghdad, Iraq, interrogators used a "black room" outfitted with four speakers, and detainees were forced into stress positions while the speakers made noise.
 When several interrogators raised concerns that the detainees were being abused, representatives from the Judge Advocate General Corps reassured them that their interrogations techniques were entirely legal.
 At Forward Operating Base Tiger near al-Qaim, new detainees, following a period of intense sleep deprivation, were interrogated, and when interrogators received an undesirable answer, the lights in the room were replaced with a strobe light, and heavy metal (and in one instance, music from Barney & Friends) was played for two hours while interrogators shouted questions at detainees.
 The music was loud enough that soldiers thirty feet away had to shout at each other.
 Tony Lagouranis wrote in his memoir Fear Up Harsh about "the disco", an interrogation room in Mosul where heavy metal was frequently played.

+Major Diana Haynie, a spokeswoman for Joint Task Force Guantanamo, said that the use of loud music on detainees ceased after the fall of 2003.
+A military report in 2005, however, stated instances of loud music used in interrogations between July 2002 and October 2004.